Two descriptions of the quantum affine algebra $U_v(\hat{\mathfrak{sl}}_2)$ via Hall algebra approach: Introduction

 \emph{Acknowledgement}.
-The first-named author would like to thank Andrew Hubery for sharing his ideas on the Hall algebra of the projective line.
-The research of the first-named author was supported by the DFG project Bu--1866/1--2.
+The research of the first-named author was supported by the DFG project Bu--1866/2--1.
 Some parts of this work were done during the authors stay at the Mathematical Research Institute in Oberwolfach within the ``Research in Pairs'' programme.